 Roughly 1 year ago a friend recommended to me that i read the book Cunt: A Declaration of Independence.
-I took her advice and proceeded to receive the feminine education of a lifetime.
-This lovely, lovely book brought to my attention the concept of environmentally conscious replacements for the standard pad and tampon; an idea that had not once crossed my mind in my experience as a menstruating girl/young woman.
+I took her advice and proceeded to get the education of a lifetime.
+This lovely, lovely book brought to my attention the concept of environmentally conscious replacements for the standard pad and tampon; an idea that had not once crossed my mind in my experience as a menstruating person.

 The day my package arrived, I opened it with hopeful anticipation.
-Inside was a Divacup & 2 Mini Pantyliners.
-I washed The Divacup and, although it wasn’t my period, tried it on (or is that in?) for size.
+Inside was a DivaCup & Mini Pantyliners.
+I washed The DivaCup and, although it wasn't my period, tried it on (or is that in?) for size.
 I was floored.
 I could barely even tell that it was there!
-I couldn’t wait for my period to start so I could see it in action.
+I couldn't wait for my period to start so I could see it in action.
 Next came the pantyliners.
-I snapped one into place and pulled my panties back up.
+I snapped one into place and pulled my undies back up.
 Again, I was filled with awe at how comfortable this product was.
 Normally wearing pads feels like an ordeal, definitely not something to look forward to.

 Although it was difficult to get it in the first several times, it got easier.
 The key is to get the seal right or you may end up with some leaks.
 But never fear!
 With a Mini Pantyliner handy those little leaks won't be a problem.
 I've found that (if at home) the best way to get the DivaCup in is to sit on the floor with your knees open and slide it on in.
 Or if you happen to be at work or in a public restroom, insert it while sitting on the toilet, not standing.
 But everyone's body is different, that's just what worked for me.

-The moral of the story: Do yourself a big favor and buy a Divacup.
-If it just isn’t for you, invest in some Lunapads and Lunapanties.
+The moral of the story: Do yourself a big favor and buy a DivaCup.
+If it just isn't for you, invest in some Lunapads and Luna Undies.
 They will do you and the world a ton of good!